 - Advocate for client’s needs and assist by facilitating linkages to community resources and collaborating with appropriate service providers or community

-- Participate in supervision with Clinical Services Manager, staff meetings and case conferences as necessary to ensure good coordination and continuity of
+- Participate in meetings and case conferences to ensure good coordination and continuity of

 - Maintain client records as required by program standards and funding requirements including documentation of all clinical

-- Office work and community settings, which include meetings at schools, at client homes and at different office
+- Office work and community settings, which include meetings at clients’ homes and travel with clients

 - Flexible schedule, including some evenings and weekends